3 runners gored racing with bulls at Pamplona’s festival

 PAMPLONA, Spain (AP) — Five people were hospitalized after the opening bull run of this year’s San Fermin festival in Pamplona, including two Americans and a Spaniard who were gored by bulls, officials in the northern Spanish city said Sunday.

-A 46-year old man from San Francisco was gored in the neck in the city’s bullring, at the end of the 850-meter (930-yard) course.
-His injuries required surgery, the regional government reported.
+A 46-year old man from San Francisco, California, was gored in the neck in the city’s bullring, at the end of the 850-meter (930-yard) course.
+He was undergoing surgery, the regional government reported.

-A 23-year old man from Florence, Kentucky and a 40-year-old Spanish man were both gored in the thigh.
+A 23-year old man from Florence, Kentucky and a 40-year-old Spanish man were both gored in their thighs.
 Two young Spanish men sustained head injuries.

-The first run of this year’s festival run featured bulls from the Puerto de San Lorenzo cattle breeder.
+Sunday morning’s inaugural run featured bulls from the Puerto de San Lorenzo cattle breeder, which also caused one goring last year.

-The local Red Cross said emergency personnel attended to 48 people with less serious or minor injuries, including two who were trampled by the racing bulls.
+The local Red Cross said its emergency personnel had attended to an additional 48 people for minor injuries, including two who had been trampled by the racing bulls.

 The run, which lasted 2 minutes and 41 seconds, came after the festival’s official opening — or “Chupinazo” — on Friday, when tens of thousands of party-goers shower each other with wine and champagne in a packed square.